Modelling degradation processes in perovskite solar cells

 School of Mathematics and Physics

 This project is now closed.
 The details below are for information purposes only.

 Applications are invited for a fully-funded 3-year PhD to commence in October 2019.
 The PhD will be based in the School of Mathematics and Physics and will be supervised by Dr Jamie Foster, Dr Marianna Cerasuolo and Professor Andrew Osbaldestin.

 The work on this project will:

-- carry out the mathematical modelling and analysis required to underpin and inform changes in the current design of cells to mitigate detrimental processes associated with ionic defects within the perovskite lattice
+- carry out the mathematical modelling and analysis required to underpin and inform changes in the current design of cells to increase their usable lifetime

-The models then will be iteratively refined, via comparison with real-world data provided by experimental collaborators, until reliable predictive power is established.
-Ultimately, they will be used to identify optimal designs for PSC microstructure that not only give rise to devices with high initial efficiencies, but ones able to maintain this performance in the long-term.
+Models will be solved using a combination of asymptotic and numerical techniques.
+They will then be iteratively refined, by comparison with real-world data provided by experimental collaborators, until reliable predictive power is established.
+Ultimately, they will be used to identify optimal designs for cells that not only give rise to high initial efficiencies, but ones that are able to maintain this performance in the long-term.